 - Being confined

 - Loud noises

-If Lucky has an extreme separation and panic issue, he may need to be medicated.
+If you dog has an extreme separation and panic issue, he may need to be medicated.
 It depends on what is good for nerves and anxiety.
 You may feel that natural anxiety help for your dog is the best alternative.
-Plus, he may have to be hospitalized until medications they are taking can become effective.
+Plus they may have to be hospitalized until medications they are taking can become effective.

 This would be for their protection, so they don't inflict self-injury or injury to others.
 You could care for your dog at home during this period, but you would need to be sure that there’s someone with them at all times.
 This means you might have to hire a dog sitter or arrange for doggy daycare.

 Exercise is another alternative behavioral technique which may work for your dog.
 When a dog gets a good rigorous chance to expel energy it can accomplish two things to help with their anxiety.

 - It produces the feel-good chemical serotonin which will relax them.

 - It removes the tension and energy that can encourage anxiety.
 So next time you go for a hike, walk or play fetch, know that these activities can reduce nervous tension and separation anxiety.